 In July 2014, the IASB issued a finalized version of IFRS 9, Financial Instruments.
-The completed version of IFRS 9 provides revised guidance on the classification and measurement of financial assets, and incorporates the final hedge accounting requirements.
-It also carries forward the guidance on recognition and derecognition of financial instruments from IAS 39.
+The completed version of IFRS 9 includes revised guidance on the classification and measurement of financial assets, carries forward the guidance on recognition and derecognition of financial instruments from IAS 39, Financial Instruments: Recognition and Measurement.
 This standard is effective for annual periods beginning on or after January 1, 2018 with early adoption permitted.
 IFRS 9 is not expected to have a material impact on the OSC financial statements.